 Electron Microscopy (EM)

-One of the major advantages of employing Dynabeads® magnetic separation technology to pull out pure and specific exosomes is that you can move directly to EM analysis.
-You can analyze subsets from total exosomes enriched from cell culture using the CD63-specific reagent, or use the Streptavidin reagent in combination with your choice of biotinylated antibody.
+One of the advantages of using Dynabeads® magnetic separation technology to pull out pure and specific exosomes is that you can move directly to EM analysis.
+You can analyze subsets from total exosomes enriched from cell culture using CD9, CD63, CD81, or EpCam-specific reagent, or use the Streptavidin reagent in combination with your choice of biotinylated antibody.

 Immunomagnetic capture of exosomes on the surface of the Dynabeads® allow for a clear and defined FFC/SSC detection typically in less than one hour.
 You can analyze subsets from total exosomes enriched from cell culture using the CD63-specific reagent, or use the Streptavidin reagent in combination with your choice of biotinylated antibody.